 The short answer to the title of this article is Yes.
 After all, according to B2B analyst Clutch.co, 19 out of every 20 small to medium businesses either have a cloud system in place now or are actively planning to adopt one soon.

 So what about the cloud hosting cons?
 Note that all the potential disadvantages above relate back to the quality of the cloud hosting provider.
 At Atlantic.Net, our World-class cloud hosting platform provides you with the freedom to choose the plans that best fit your budget and business needs.
 Our plans are designed to provide maximum flexibility to business as well as developers.
-Sign up with us for cloud hosting you can trust.
+Sign up with us for HIPAA cloud storage hosting you can trust.